gbif/ipt/IPT2ManualNotes.wiki.md

 <b>Version</b> - At the left of the footer at bottom of the page is the version of the IPT that is currently running.
 The version information can be used to determine which features are included in the IPT and what bugs are known to exist.
 This is the version information that is requested when making bug reports.<br>
 <b>About the IPT</b> - This link leads to the [IPT website](http://www.gbif.org/ipt), where further information about the IPT can be found, including the version history, roadmap, uptake statistics, and further related documentation.<br>
-<b>User Manual</b> - This link opens the most recently released online version of the IPT User Manual.<br>
+<b>[[User Manual|IPT2ManualNotes.wiki]]</b> - This link opens the most recently released online version of the IPT User Manual.<br>
-<b>Report a bug</b> - This link opens the list of known open issues for the IPT (<a href='http://code.google.com/p/gbif-providertoolkit/issues/list/'>http://code.google.com/p/gbif-providertoolkit/issues/list/</a>).
+<b>[Report a bug](https://github.com/gbif/ipt/issues/)</b> - This link opens the list of known open issues for the IPT.
 If you think you have encountered a bug, look at the list of known issues first to see if the bug has already been reported.
 If it has, you may add new information as a comment to the existing bug report that might help engineers to diagnose the problem and get it fixed.
 If no bug similar to the one you have encountered in the IPT appears on the list, you can create a new bug report by clicking on the "New issues" link.
 When entering a bug report, it is useful to include the version of the IPT you are using (see the explanation for "Version", above).<br>
-<b>Request new feature</b> - This link (<a href='http://code.google.com/p/gbif-providertoolkit/issues/entry?template=Feature%20request'>http://code.google.com/p/gbif-providertoolkit/issues/entry?template=Feature%20request</a>) opens a specific form in the IPT issue tracker that can be filled in to request a capability that the IPT does not currently have.<br>
+<b>[Request new feature](https://github.com/gbif/ipt/issues/new)</b> - This link opens a specific form in the IPT issue tracker that can be filled in to request a capability that the IPT does not currently have.<br>
 <b>Copyright</b> - The copyright for the IPT software is held by the Global Biodiversity Information Facility.
 A link to the home page for GBIF is provided.
 Details of the copyright and licensing can be seen in the "About the IPT" section of this user manual.<br>
 <br>
 ## Home Menu (visible to all users)